 To help you make your decision on where to stay on Maui, we’ve researched the driving times from the main tourist resorts to most points of interest.

 Some Maui activities, like driving the legendary Road to Hana, take up a full day while others can be easily combined.
 You could, for example, see the sunrise in Haleakala National Park and spend the afternoon enjoying the Maui vacation vibe in your chosen beach resort.
 Traveling with kids?
 Then check out our selection of things to do in Maui with kids.
+More into hiking?
+Then you sure won’t be able to resist these spectacular Maui hikes.

 Maui, and Hawaii in general, is a golf lovers’ paradise.
 Kapalua is home to the iconic Plantation Course, where the PGA tour is held every January, and the Bay Course.
 In Kaanapali you’ll find the Royal Kaanapali and the Kaanapali Kai.
 The Wailea Golf Club features the Blue, Emerald Course and Gold Courses as well as the Makena Golf Course while Kihei is home to the Maui Nui Golf Club.